ANTsX/ANTsR/README.md

 ## 0.3.2

+* ENH: added domainImg option to plot.antsImage which can standardize plot.

 * COMP: test for DVCL define requirement to improve clang and gcc compilations

 * WIP: transform objects can be created on the fly and manipulated thanks to jeff duda